 The New Product Committee (NPC) is responsible for ensuring that all risk aspects are considered prior to approving the launch of a new product.
 The NPC will focus on three primary areas of review which are relevant to new products, being due diligence, risk management controls and processes and performance monitoring.
-The responsibilities of the NPC are set out in its Charter and meets at least quarterly, or as the need for consideration of new products arises.
+The responsibilities of the NPC are set out in its Charter and meets as the need for consideration of new products arises.